Particle.news

 Jeffries and Booker Lead Capitol Sit-In Against GOP Budget Cuts

-Democratic leaders protest proposed Medicaid and social program reductions tied to tax breaks for the wealthy, urging public engagement as Congress returns to session.
+The Democratic leaders are protesting proposed Medicaid and safety-net program cuts tied to tax breaks, urging public engagement ahead of Congress's budget mark-ups.

 From left, House Minority Leader Hakeem Jeffries, D-N.Y., Maya Wiley, president of the Leadership Conference on Civil and Human Rights, and Sen. Cory Booker, D-N.J., conduct a live-streamed conversation with Americans focused on "our common values, our faith traditions and the moral moment facing our nation," on the House steps of the U.S. Capitol on Sunday, April 27, 2025.